Ontario Student Assistance Program (OSAP)

 - Submit your online Master Student Financial Assistance Agreement (MSFAA) (following the instructions outlined in the “Required Documents” section of your OSAP application)

-- Upload all required OSAP supporting documents into your OSAP application (or submit directly to the Student Awards Office)
+- Upload all required OSAP supporting documents into your OSAP application (or submit directly to the Financial Aid and Awards Office)

-- The Student Awards Office must confirm your full-time enrolment (prior to each disbursement)
+- The Financial Aid and Awards Office must confirm your full-time enrolment (prior to each disbursement)